Qasba Aligarh massacre: Massacre at Qasba and Aligarh colonies

 A group of several armed men with Kalashnikov rifles charged down the hill overlooking the Qasba and Aligarh colonies, and Sector 1-D of Orangi Town at around 2:30pm.
 The invaders are said to have set people's houses on fire using kerosene tanks "under [the] cover of a hail of gunfire".

 In less than two hours an estimated 400 people were murdered.
 Hundreds more were injured and many more escaped from the roof to save their lives.
 However, according to official figures, there were only 49 deaths.
 By 4:30 pm, hundreds of homes were burnt to the ground.

-As per one of the survivors, "they came inside out houses and asked for men", "they killed indiscriminately with knives and guns chanting Allah’o’Akber as if we were infidels" said one of the survivors who lost her father and elder brother sobbing and she was correct.
+As per one of the survivors, "they came inside out houses and asked for men", "they killed indiscriminately with knives and guns chanting Allah-o-Akbar as if we were infidels" said one of the survivors who lost her father and elder brother sobbing and she was correct.
 Mosques were used to mobilize people to kill and there were speeches and sermons given against the people living in Qasba Aligarh by the clerics stating that "killing them would take one to heaven".